Sk1810/React-jenkins/README.md

 check that the application renders satisfactorily.

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes the "Test" and "Deliver" stages of your Pipeline.
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirec.tory contains shell scripts with commands that are executed when Jenkins processes the "Test" and "Deliver" stages of your Pipeline.
 .